-Women have always performed roles in the Army's operations, as wives, cooks, nurses, and even prostitutes.
+Women have always performed roles in the Army's operations, as wives, cooks, nurses, and even as prostitutes.
 But, despite the emergence of professional military nursing services and a handful of female voluntary organisations, it was not until the First World War (1914-18) that women were fully mobilised.

 During the First World War, women of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) cared for wounded and sick soldiers in Britain and overseas.
 They worked in field hospitals, aboard ambulance trains, hospital ships and barges and in casualty clearing stations.

 QAIMNS was supplemented by the Territorial Force Nursing Service, established in 1909.
 All of its members worked as nurses in civilian life.
 Combined, these organisations expanded from around 3,000 nurses in 1914 to 23,000 in 1918.